syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Offline conversion

-Blink HTML converter supports converting HTML to PDF in offline mode.
-While converting HTML to PDF in offline mode, the converter does not access the resources from the Internet.
-This may increase the performance in slow Internet connection.
+The Blink HTML converter supports converting HTML to PDF in offline mode.
+While converting HTML to PDF in offline mode, the converter does not access the resources from the internet.
+This may increase the performance in slow internet connection.

 N> If an online URL is converted in offline mode, the converter will generate empty PDF as it will not try to load any resource from online.